cosmos/cosmos-sdk/x/distribution/spec/05_hooks.md

 Available hooks that can be called by and from this module.

+## DistributionHooks

+### Setting Hooks

+Other modules may call the `AddHooks()` method of the distribution keeper to register an object implementing the `DistributionHooks` interface.
+All registered hooks will be called for the following events.

+### Before Reward Withdrawal

+Before a reward is transferred, the distribution keeper will call the `AllowWithdrawAddr()` method of each hooks object.
+If any hooks object returns `false`, the alternative withdrawal address is not honored and the reward will be sent to the withdrawing account.

+### After Reward Withdrawal

+After a delegation reward has been transferred, the distribution keeper will call the `AfterDelegationReward()` method of each hooks object.

 ## Create or modify delegation distribution

 - triggered-by: `staking.MsgDelegate`, `staking.MsgBeginRedelegate`, `staking.MsgUndelegate`